-By virtue of their management positions at the Company's holding company, Tokio Marine Asia Pte Ltd, ('TMA'), the directorships of Mr. Lee King Chi, Arthur and Mr. Ichiro Maeda were redesignated to Executive Director in compliance with the requirement of the Policy Document.
+\ By virtue of his management position at the Company's holding company, Tokio Marine Asia Pte Ltd, ("TMA"), the directorship of Mr. Shinkichi Miki is regarded as an Executive Director in accordance to the Policy Document.

 3. Directors' Profiles and Training